 We found 5 chiropractors who accept Blue Cross and Blue Shield of Florida BlueCare Essential Health near Lehigh Acres, FL.

-Dr. Janet Romasanta's specialty is chiropractic.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Romasanta honors.
+Dr. Janet Romasanta's area of specialization is chiropractic.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Romasanta takes.

 Conditions / Treatments

 Medicare Patient Gender

 A chiropractor is a licensed healthcare professional that focuses on restricted movement or inflammation in the joints of the musculoskeletal system that may be putting pressure on the spinal column and nerves.
 These impingements, as they are known, are thought to affect the health of the entire body.
 Chiropractors use non-invasive techniques to adjust the restricted joints with the goal of reducing pain and increasing mobility.
 Chiropractic is generally categorized as alternative or complementary medicine.